 Fire Sprinkler Water Storage Tank Installation

-Hospitals, hotels, apartment buildings and office parks require fire protection tanks that meet the NFPA (National Fire Protection Association) requirement.
-When locating these building in rural areas the high volume of water required for firefighting is not readily available.
+Hospitals, hotels, apartment buildings, and office parks require fire protection tanks that meet the NFPA (National Fire Protection Association) requirement.
+When locating these buildings in rural areas the high volume of water required for firefighting is not readily available.
 Drilled wells do not have sufficient water flow because the aquafer needs to recharge to sustain the flow rate.
 To solve this problem, a storage tank is used to continuously collect and store enough water to meet the requirements of the fire sprinklers and mobile fire suppression apparatus.

-Automatic Sprinkler Systems require a constant water pressure in the supply lines to keep a building protected.
-These sprinklers are meant to control a fire and not completely extinguish it.
-Needed Fire Flow (NFF) is defined as the rate of flow considered necessary to control a major fire in a specific building for certain duration.
-An example of NFF for a 28,955 square foot building with an extra high hazard group 2 classification requires 1,000 gallons per minute be used for duration of one hour which is the recommended NFPA hose stream allowance.
+Automatic Sprinkler Systems require constant water pressure in the supply lines to keep a building protected.
+These sprinklers are meant to control fire and not completely extinguish it.
+Needed Fire Flow (NFF) is defined as the rate of flow considered necessary to control a major fire in a specific building for a certain duration.
+An example of NFF for a 28,955 square foot building with an extra high hazard group 2 classification requires 1,000 gallons per minute be used for a duration of one hour which is the recommended NFPA hose stream allowance.
 That equates to 60,000-gallons of water storage.
 This capacity and water flow rate is best achieved using underground storage tanks.